Virginia Car Shipping: 2026 Costs & Routes

 Vehicle Type

 Vehicle size and weight directly affect shipping costs.
-Sedans are cheaper to transport than SUVs or trucks, which require more fuel and specialized trailer equipment.
-Larger vehicles take up more trailer space, limiting carrier capacity.
-Heavier vehicles increase fuel consumption and wear on equipment.
+Sedans are cheaper to ship than SUVs or trucks, which require special handling and consume more fuel.
+Larger vehicles take up more trailer space.
+Heavy vehicles increase fuel consumption.
+Your vehicle type determines which carriers can transport it and at what price.

 Traffic Considerations